Rockingham bus station

 Rockingham bus station was a Transperth bus station located next to Rockingham City Shopping Centre, 47 km south of Perth, Western Australia.

 The original Rockingham bus station opened in November 1974.

 A new station was opened on 8 May 1981 by the minister for transport, Cyril Rushton.
 This enabled Rockingham to receive more bus services to Perth and Fremantle, as well as new and increased suburban feeder routes through Rockingham.

 It closed on 7 October 2007, being replaced by bus facilities at Rockingham railway station.
-It was demolished in 2008.
+It was demolished on 15 January 2008.